The 10 Best Free Antivirus Products For Businesses

 Almost all antivirus tools available for free use signature-or-file-based scanning capabilities to search for threats.
 While necessary, this can’t detect increasingly popular fileless malware attacks.
-These cyber attacks exploit natural endpoint processes to conceal themselves.
+These cyber-attacks exploit natural endpoint processes to conceal themselves.
 Overall, only next-generation endpoint security can detect fileless malware.

 Endpoint Detection and Response (EDR)

 EDR serves an essential function in this detection-focused cybersecurity paradigm.
-EDR can help IT security teams detect threats which evaded your prevention capabilities and gained access to your network.
+EDR can help IT security teams detect threats that evaded your prevention capabilities and gained access to your network.
 It can even generate security alerts for IT team investigation.
 Indeed, EDR might be considered the hallmark of next-generation endpoint protection platforms.